CLBExchange/token-list-builder/README.md

-# Certified Token List by CLB
+# Token List Builder (TLB) by CLB

-The Certified Token List is a token list which combines other token lists.
+The Token List Builder is used to build the Certified Token List, a token list composed of multiple other token lists.

 ## License